Margaret Wright

 February 18, 1944 -

-Margaret Wright received her B.S. in Mathematics and M.S. in Computer Science from Stanford University.
-After several years in industry, she returned to Stanford to complete her Ph.D. in Computer Science in 1976.
+Margaret Wright enjoyed math from an early age in her home town of Hanford, California, and later in Tucson, Arizona where she attended high school.
+She received her B.S. in mathematics and M.S. in computer science from Stanford University.
+After several years in industry at GTE Sylvania doing scientific programming, she returned to Stanford to complete her Ph.D. in Computer Science in 1976.
 Her thesis was on "Numerical Methods For Nonlinearly Constrained Optimization."
-She remained at Stanford as a Research Associate until joining Bell Laboratories in 1988 where she was named a Distinguished Member of the Technical Staff and later a Bell Labs Fellow.
+She remained at Stanford as a Research Associate in the operations research department until joining Bell Laboratories in 1988 where she was named a Distinguished Member of the Technical Staff and later a Bell Labs Fellow.
 She served as head of the Scientific Computing Research Department from 1997-2000.
 In 2001 Wright became a professor of computer science and mathematics and chair of the Computer Science Department in the Courant Institute at New York University.

 Wright is a well known mathematician in the fields of optimization, linear algebra, numerical and scientific computing, and scientific and engineering applications.
 She has written two books on optimization with P.E.
 Gill and W. Murray, over 40 publications, and almost 50 technical reports for Stanford and Bell Laboratories.
 She has also served as associate editor for five journals.